-At the age of 25, Saoirse Ronan already has three Oscar nominations under her belt.
+Turning 26 today, Saoirse Ronan already has four Oscar nominations under her belt.
 Her career kicked off with her stunning performance as Briony Tallis in 'Atonement' at the age of 12.
 From there her stardom shot up and up.

 Since 2010, Ronan has starred in a variety of movies such as anime 'Arietty', action movie 'Hanna', romantic drama 'How I Live Now', and teen dystopia flick 'The Host'.